 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 Our database may not cover all deals in your area, please check retailer websites for up to date information.

-Solar Feed-in Tariff Rates in NSW
+Best Solar Feed-in Tariffs in NSW

 Here are the solar feed-in tariffs in New South Wales, showing details of both the minimum and maximum FiTs available.
 Some of these electricity providers may not operate in all areas of NSW, and some FiTs may only apply when certain conditions are met.
 Be sure to check out each provider’s website for more information.